Hope-T/whattodo/index.markdown

 # What should I do?
 Bored?
-Can't think of anything to do?
+Can't think of anything to do? yy
 **Run** this generator for an idea!

 <html>

-<button onclick="myTask('file:///users/hopetsai/Downloads/whattodo.txt)">let's go</button>
+<button onclick="myTask('file:///users/hopetsai/Downloads/whattodo.txt')">let's go</button>

 <script>